BNasmith/PTForsyth/PTFWorkofChrist.md

-weening to ask us to believe that those sections. of the Church, and those lights of piety, who held to views at present in the background were all theological bigots and moral inepts ; that real moral aptitude and theological faculty did not arise till now ; that a like devotion obscures such questions ; that babes and sucklings per- fect theological praise ; that wisdom is justified by children ; and that it is now the monopoly of those who detach theology from religion, and dismiss it to a historical museum.
+weening to ask us to believe that those sections. of the Church, and those lights of piety, who held to views at present in the background were all theological bigots and moral inepts; that real moral aptitude and theological faculty did not arise till now; that a like devotion obscures such questions; that babes and sucklings per- fect theological praise; that wisdom is justified by children; and that it is now the monopoly of those who detach theology from religion, and dismiss it to a historical museum.